aasmal97/Window-Actions/README.md

 2. This requires learning the Windows OS CLI (Command Prompt or Powershell).
 3. It's difficult to change the workflow in the future, as it requires manually updating a new [window identifier](#window-identifiers) in the `.bat` file directly.
 This may be necessary if an application updates itself and it's identifiers change, or if an action was configured for a one-time use case using `hwid`.
-4. `nircmd` does not support virtual desktops (moving or navigating through them) To amend these problems, this app/plugin was developed
+4. `nircmd` does not support virtual desktops (moving or navigating through them)
+5. `nircmd` is over decade old, and is potentially outdated and includes secruity vulnerabilities

+   To amend these problems, this app/plugin was developed

 # How This Plugin Works